 - Why high voltage Taser gun or mosquito swatter don’t kill people

 The answer to this question is more complex than saying that its volt or current.
 To get the full picture please read the full article.
-If you are too impatient skip to conclusion you will get the answer.

 Let’s try to understand volt, current and resistance in layman terms with a pipe analogy: